adlnet/xAPI-Spec/xAPI-Communication.md

 </table>

 ##### Example
 The list of scopes determines the set of permissions that is being requested.
-For example,an instructor might grant "statements/read" to a Client, but the LRS would still limit that tool to Statements that the instructor could read if querying the LRS with their credentials directly (such as Statements relating to their students).
+For example, an instructor might grant "statements/read" to an application (Client), but the LRS would still limit that tool to Statements that the instructor could read if querying the LRS with their credentials directly (such as Statements relating to their students).

 ##### Requirements

 * The LRS MUST accept a scope parameter as defined in [OAuth 2.0](http://tools.ietf.org/html/rfc6749#section-3.3).
 * The LRS MUST assume a requested scope of "statements/write" and "statements/read/mine" if no scope is specified.
 * The LRS MUST support the scope of "all" as a minimum.
 * The LRS MAY support other scopes.
 * The Client SHOULD request only the minimal needed scopes, to increase the chances that the request will be granted.

 <a name="security"/>

 ## 5.0 Security

 Security beyond authentication (including the interpretation of OAuth authorization scopes) is beyond the current scope of this document and left to the individual LRS provider as an implementation detail.
 Implementors are encouraged to follow industry best practices, e.g., [The HTTPS-Only Standard](https://https.cio.gov) from the office of the White House CIO.

 While other security concerns are beyond the scope of this specification, the xAPI Community remains dedicated to determining security best practices.
 This effort has begun at [xAPIsec](https://github.com/xapisec/xapisec).
 Participation is highly encouraged.

 <a name="append3"/>